FALLfield/MPU/Y2S2/Network and Systems/Notes.md

     - Command are what you type on the command line in order to tell linux what you want it to do for you
     - `command`

+## Chapter 5 process control

+- Process: a process represents a running program (instantiation of program)
+  - From the kernel's perspective, a process is
+    - An address space
+    - Set of data structures
+      - The process's address space map, Current status, Execution priority, Resources used, Signal mask, The owner, The files and network ports has opened.